 Her first career was in teaching French Literature and Classical Studies in various Secondary Schools in France and in the Lycée Français in Dublin.
-She holds an MA in Classical Studies from Nanterre Paris X university, a Higher Diploma of Education and an MA in Courses and Training Design for French as a Foreign Language from Grenoble III University.
+She holds an MA in Classical Studies from Nanterre Paris X university, a Higher Diploma of Education and an MA in online Courses and e-training Design for French as a Foreign Language from Grenoble III University.
 For 15 years she taught students of diverse backgrounds and developed innovative tools to improve their learning experience and wellbeing.

 Jean is an experienced Restorative Practices (RP) Trainer and works with CDI to design and deliver RP training, including Training of RP Trainers and Summer Courses for Teachers.
 She has delivered RP training in many schools to teachers, parents and students.
 Jean is also a facilitator in the Alternative to Violence (AVP) Project and has facilitated training in RP and AVP for vulnerable young people in a variety of settings.

 Jean has worked as School Completion Programme (SCP) Manager in Tallaght for the last 11 years.
 She has a demonstrated history of designing and developing evidenced based (in school and out of school) programmes and interventions for young people (4-18yrs) who may be ‘at risk’ of leaving school early.
 Jean has been instrumental in bringing restorative practices to all the schools within the School Completion Programme cluster she manages.